chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/intro.md

 ## Metabolomics

 Quality Assessment of a Quartet metabolic profiling dataset is based on built-in biological differences of the samples, consistency with the reference dataset at relative quantitation levels.
-The three QC metrics, including Signal-to-Noise Ratio (SNR), Relative Correlation with eference Datasets (RC), and Recall of DAMs in Reference Datasets (Recall), to comprehensively assess the performance of metabolic profiles from 2 aspects: reproducibility and accuracy.
+The three QC metrics, including Signal-to-Noise Ratio (SNR), Relative Correlation with Reference Datasets (RC), and Recall of DAMs in Reference Datasets (Recall), to comprehensively assess the performance of metabolic profiles from 2 aspects: reproducibility and accuracy.